 3. Increasing Proportion of Renewable and Alternative Energy Used

-A worldwide team of engineers continuously takes opportunities to reengineer existing utility systems and add new technologies to make facilities or processes the most energy efficient.
-Through our Sustainability Energy Network and our Innovation Network we manage a portfolio of projects for every application and facility at Amgen.
+A worldwide team of engineers continuously takes opportunities to reengineer existing utility systems and add new technologies to make facilities or processes more energy efficient.
+Through our Global Utility Network, we manage a portfolio of projects for every application and facility at Amgen.

 We have evaluated renewable and alternative energy technology options at every major Amgen site and include renewable and alternative energy projects in our long-range plan.
 We have worked with peers and organizations to assess best practices in the area of renewable energy as part of our ongoing efforts to increase our proportion of renewable energy usage.

 Carbon from Commuting and Transportation

 Amgen encourages and, in some cases, incentivizes staff to commute to work in environmentally responsible ways that help decrease carbon emissions that result from transportation.
 Amgen began reporting carbon emissions related to staff commuting for the first time in 2017.
-The Massachusetts Department of Transportation awarded Amgen with a 2017 Excellence in Commuter Options Award at the Pinnacle level.
+The Massachusetts Department of Transportation awarded Amgen with a 2018 Excellence in Commuter Options Award at the Gold level.
 This award recognizes companies that promote healthier, more environmentally friendly commuting options.

 See our Approach section on Sales Fleet Fuel Efficiency for information on fleet carbon management.